lubianat/phd_thesis/manuscript.md

 - 3.6.1.
 The Wikidata Bib platform and the formalization of a reading discipline
 - 3.6.2.
 Linked Open Data for personalized analysis of bibliography
 - 3.6.3 Sowing the seeds of knowledge: Meta contributions to Wikidata during the PhD

+- 3.7 Scholarly and metascientific information on Scholia/Wikidata

+- 3.8 The long trail of biocuration

 - 0 Master's projects
 - 0.1 fcoex & FCBF